 The levels of supervision used in this policy are defined by the ACGME Common Program Requirements:

-- Direct Supervision: The supervising physician is physically present with the resident during the key portions of the patient interaction.
+- Direct Supervision: the supervising physician is physically present with the resident and patient.

-Epilepsy fellows may be supervised for patient clinical encounters at any level during the course of the year, but it is expected that most patient encounters will be supervised at the levels indirect without direct supervision immediately available to oversight.
+Vascular neurology fellows may be supervised for patient clinical encounters at any level during the course of the year, but it is expected that most patient encounters will be supervised at the levels of without direct supervision immediately available to oversight.
 The attending physician must be immediately made aware of any unexpected deterioration of a patient under the care of the fellow.
 Lumbar puncture is learned to proficiency during neurology residency, and supervision will be at the oversight level.
 Reperfusion treatments for stroke are also be learned to proficiency during neurology residency, and will be a primary focus of the fellowship experience.
 Supervision for this will usually be without direct supervision immediately available, although the attending physician is always able to provide direct supervision in a short timeframe by driving in from home at any time.
 The transfer protocol is that the fellow will verbally check out all patients when leaving duty to both the resident and attending for that patient.

-Epilepsy fellows will have graduated from a neurology residency program in good standing and will be given responsibilities in accordance with that level of training.
+Neurovascular fellows will have graduated from a neurology residency program in good standing and will be given responsibilities in accordance with that level of training.
 After one month of indirect supervision with direct supervision available, they will be expected to practice with oversight in a majority of cases but will always have faculty-level backup available if needed.
 They will be expected to staff patients with junior and senior residents for in-hospital and emergency department consults and admissions.
-The fellow does not need to call the attending for new EEG hook-ups unless the fellow is considering the interpretation of acute seizure or status epilepticus, in which case they need to confirm the finding with the attending.
-This later requirement will be considered at the 6-month CCC meeting and if the fellow is unanimously approved by the CCC, this requirement will be waived.
-They are responsible for writing preliminary reports and ensuring handoff to the oncoming team.
+While the fellow does not need to call the attending for admissions to the stroke service or other services, patients being discharged from the emergency department should be staffed with an attending physician prior to leaving.
+They will also be in the rotation for telestroke call and will independently evaluate patients through that system once they are credentialed at the referring hospital.